 Austin and I were waiting for some more people from the tour to meet up with us.
-By the time they got there I was pretty much done.
-Ever step I took was a half fall, so every two steps was a full fall, technically, so I probably fell 300 times until I made it back to the hotel.
-I don’t know, how many steps is a 10 minute drunk walk?
+By the time they got there, I was pretty much done.
+Every step I took was a half fall, so every two steps was a full fall, technically, so I probably fell 300 times until I made it back to the hotel.
+I don’t know, how many steps is a 10-minute drunk walk?
 Like 600?
 I should have probably gotten some underwear, I went commando that whole day.
 Never really done that before.
 I made it.
 Love my hotel bed.

 Melbourne, Victoria – Day Six